oroinc/documentation/book/jobs.rst

     commands from the ``oro:cron`` namespace that implement the ``CronCommandInterface``.
     For each found command, a new ``Schedule`` entry is created registered at the cron ``Daemon``.
-The ``Daemon`` is a background process that manages a queue of all open jobs and ensures that each job is executed at the appropriate times.
+The ``Daemon`` is a background process that manages :ref:`a queue <job-queues>` of all open jobs and ensures that each job is executed at the appropriate times.

 .. _create-cron-command: